Introduction: Strategies to reduce transport emissions

 |GST on electricity||630||0|

-We conclude that even after factoring in Victoria’s road user charge, the IC vehicle owner is taxed slightly more than the EV owner, even though the EV is the more costly purchase.
+We conclude that even after factoring in Victoria’s road user charge, and ignoring the $3000 EV subsidy, the owner of an IC vehicle with fuel economy near the Australian fleet average is taxed slightly more than the EV owner, even though the EV is the more costly purchase.

 - All revenue contributions in the EY report were treated in aggregate, including Luxury Car Tax which only applies to vehicles at the top end of the market.
 The LCT contribution was calculated on the assumption that 50% of all purchases would attract LCT, which (as noted above) may apply to the current market environment but cannot be extrapolated to a future where EVs account for more than a small proportion of purchases.
 Although EY mention that a ‘low case’ was calculated similar to that presented here, only the average of this and the top-end ‘high case’ was reported.